 After commiserating with her, I proceeded to do a little investigative searching on our site.
-I selected a specific region of the Cape and conducted a Power Search for rentals still showing this week as open.
+I selected a specific region of the Cape and conducted a search for rentals still showing this week as open.
 There were many — in fact, there were more than five times as many listings with availability for this week than for the week of August 3.

-Why was this, I wondered.
+Why was this, I wondered

 My theory is that because July 4 fell on a Thursday this year, many folks had a 4-day weekend and thus planned to take their week-long vacation at another, later time during the summer.
 Traditionally, the second hardest week of the summer to book is the week that contains the 4th of July.
 This year, however, because of the 4-day weekend phenomenon, this week immediately following the holiday week seems to have suffered.

-The hardest week of the summer to rent?
+Which is the hardest week of the summer to rent?

 Why, it’s the last week of August.
 Kids are getting ready to return to school, so demand plummets and inventory is way up.
 As of today, there seem to be more than 11 times as many available rentals for the last week of August as there are for the first week of August.